JuicyJuice1100/PersonalBlog/content/posts/diet-day-46-dinner-with-the-in-laws.md

 I couldn't eat anything for dessert so just had some black coffee.
 Did think about putting some Splenda for sweetener, but decided not to.
 But I might buy some in the future to make some keto friendly desserts.

+I did go above my carb count by 5g unfortunately.
+But I think I can fix that by taking out the protein bars out of my diet.
+My goal carb count is 23g daily.
+So it's still pretty good, still under 30g.
 I think overall I did pretty well today.

 # Breakfast